How to Optimize iPhone Privacy Settings

-Smartphones, including iPhones, collect information of all kinds on users throughout the normal course of phone usage.
-This isn’t necessarily a security threat in itself, but what about third-party apps, iCloud, and GPS tracking?
-There are ways to keep yourself and your information private—while still enjoying your iPhone.
-In this article, you’ll find the best ways to maximize your iPhone privacy through your iPhone privacy settings and keep yourself safe from both internal and external threats.
+iPhones collect all kinds of user data throughout the normal course of phone usage.
+This isn’t necessarily a security threat, but what about third-party apps, iCloud, and GPS tracking?
+You don't need to forget your iPhone altogether and switch to a burner phone; here are ways to keep yourself and your information private while still enjoying your iPhone.
+In this article, learn how your iPhone collects your data and how you can optimize your iPhone privacy settings to limit the amount of information Apple can access.

 GPS & Location Services

 Just like other phones, iPhones have a GPS features that allows users to find directions on a map.
 According to Apple, Location Services allows for the collection of this information to provide location-based services.
 However, Apple can also collect this data.

 Through GPS and Location Services, Apple can see where you are, where you go, and locations you frequent.
 Though this data is encrypted, it’s still available to Apple through the iPhone’s apps

 Knowing what Apple can track from your iPhone is important, but it doesn’t help solve the problem.
 In the sections below, learn how to optimize your iPhone’s privacy settings in order to preserve your information and limit the amount of data that Apple – and other apps – can gather.